Toggle: English / Spanish

 - Name of the product (ingredients and strengths, if known)

 However, DO NOT delay calling for help if this information is not immediately available.

 In the United States, call 1-800-222-1222 to speak with a local poison control center.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 You can call 24 hours a day, 7 days a week.

-How well a patient does depends on the type of contact with the poison, and how quickly treatment was received.
-The faster a patient gets medical help, the better.
+How well a person does depends on the type of contact with the poison, and how quickly treatment was received.
+The faster a person gets medical help, the better.

 Those with short exposures may have temporary headaches or other mild nervous system symptoms.
 Stroke, coma, or death may occur with long-term exposure.